EMA Policy Gradient: Taming Reinforcement Learning for LLMs with EMA Anchor and Top-k KL

 I am a CS PhD candidate in the Machine Learning Group at University of Toronto, advised by Professor Jimmy Ba.

-I studied Engineering Science at University of Toronto, and spent time at Vector Institute, Mila, and Uber Advanced Technologies Group.
+I studied Engineering Science at University of Toronto, and interned at Vector Institute, Mila, Uber ATG.

-Contact: Email / Google Scholar / Github / Twitter
+Contact: Email / Google Scholar / LinkedIn / Twitter

 I am broadly interested in building general-purpose agents in the digital and physical worlds, with a focus on recursive self improvement.